danidorfman1234/danidorfman.github.io/content/publication/energy-games/index.md

 Payoff Games.
 The running time of the new algorithm is O(min(mnW, m 2^{n/2})), where n is the number of vertices, m is the number of edges, and when the edge weights are integers of absolute value at most W. For small values of W, the algorithm matches the performance of the pseudopolynomial time algorithm of Brim et al., on which it is based.
-For W &ge; 2^{n/2}, the new algorithm is faster than the algorithm of Brim et al. and is currently the fastest deterministic algorithm for Energy Games and Mean Payoff Games.
+For W > 2^{n/2}, the new algorithm is faster than the algorithm of Brim et al. and is currently the fastest deterministic algorithm for Energy Games and Mean Payoff Games.
 The new algorithm is obtained by introducing a technique of forecasting repetitive actions performed by the algorithm of Brim et al.